A Day to Remember: Departure of Josh Woodard and You're Welcome (2019–2021)

-After several delays, A Day to Remember released their seventh full-length album, You're Welcome, on March 5, 2021 through Fueled by Ramen.
+After several delays, A Day to Remember released their seventh full-length album, You're Welcome, on March 5, 2021, through Fueled by Ramen.
 The album spawned the singles "Degenerates", "Resentment", "Mindreader", "Brick Wall", "Everything We Need" and "Re-Entry".

-On June 14, 2019, EDM producer Marshmello released a collaboration track with the band titled "Rescue Me" marking A Day to Remember's first new release in three years.
+On June 14, 2019, EDM producer Marshmello released a collaboration track with the band titled "Rescue Me", marking A Day to Remember's first new release in three years.

 On January 25, 2021, the band held an acoustic livestream event called "Live at The Audio Compound".

 On August 2, the band announced on their social media their headlining "The Re-Entry Tour" with Asking Alexandria and Point North as supporting acts.
 On October 13, it was announced that founding bassist Joshua Woodard had left the band due to the addressed allegations of past sexual misconduct from 2020.
 Woodard was also involved in a 2017 car crash where he "unexpectedly crossed over three lanes of traffic" and killed a 24-year old driver.
 This did not surface until 2021.
 On December 16, the band released a music video for the song "Last Chance to Dance (Bad Friend)".

 Big Ole Album Vol. 1 (2022–present)

 On July 21, 2022, the band released a single called "Miracle".
+The band toured with Bring Me the Horizon, Poorstacy and Static Dress in early 2023.
 On May 31, 2024, the band released a single called "Feedback".
 On February 18, 2025, the band surprise-released their eighth studio album, Big Ole Album Vol. 1, which features "Miracle" and "Feedback".
 On the same day, the band released two singles, "Make It Make Sense" and "LeBron".
 The album was released as a physical only first and eventually released to streaming services on March 21.

+On March 13, 2026, the band were featured on the single "Always Let You Down", by Bilmuri, from his album Kinda Hard.
+The band are confirmed to be appearing at Welcome to Rockville taking place in Daytona Beach, Florida, in May 2026.